 To induce the ovary to ovulate, the doctor can prescribe clomiphene citrate.
 You will be able to track ovulation and time intercourse to your fertile window to increase your chances of conception.

 Around 15% of women are resistant to clomiphene, in which case the doctor may suggest a different medication (exogenous gonadotropins – FSHr or HMG).
 In this case, you will also be able to track ovulation using MyLotus and time intercourse or you may have IUI – clinics in Uk are now using myLotus for IUI cycles to ensure the detection of LH and there for reduce the risk of abandoned cycles.

 Laparoscopic ovarian surgery (ovarian drilling) is an option for women who are not ovulating, are resistant to clomiphene and need surgery for another reason like pelvic pain.
 This procedure can also improve ovulation and pregnancy rates.

 The third line of treatment is IVF when previous treatments have failed.
 The risk of OHSS is the main complication and the doctor may adjust the medication dose to prevent it.

 In conclusion, PCOS is the most common hormonal condition affecting fertility.
-Although some people may need IUI or IVF, for most women, lifestyle change, weight loss and monitoring their LH surge with myLotus for timed intercourse is enough to help them get pregnant.
+Although some people may need IUI or IVF, for most women, lifestyle change, weight loss and monitoring their LH surge for timed intercourse is enough to help them get pregnant.
 Sometimes the doctor may also prescribe medication to help them ovulate.